kashisharma04/Healthcare-Appointment-manager/README.md

 To set up and run this project locally, follow these steps:

 1. Clone this repository: `git clone https://github.com/kashisharma04/Healthcare-Appointment-manager.git`
 2. Install dependencies:`npm install`
-3. Start the Node.js server: `node server.js`
+3. Start the Node.js server: `npm start`

 ## Usage
 - Make API requests to the specified endpoints using tools like Postman or cURL.